 Trinity DC, owned by Singapore finance firm Trinity House Investments, along with real estate firm Catella APAM, agreed to buy Optimum in March last year according to Property Week.
 Trinity plans to retain all key staff and refurbish the data center.

 Digiplex Megaplex complex

 The 10MW facility in the Springfield Industrial Estate, Hayes, now dubbed Trinity London, has a long and rather involved history as a data center.
 It was built as a warehouse in the late 1980s, and extended in the 1990s, before being turned into a data center in 2000 known as the Digiplex Megaplex Centre.
-Digiplex was a short-lived UK company which went bust in the dot-com crash of 2001.- and is not related in any way to the Nordic operator DigiPlex.
+Digiplex was a short-lived UK company that went bust in the dot-com crash of 2001 - and is not related in any way to the Nordic operator DigiPlex.